open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 ![Compare & Pull](images/vi-compare-pull.png)

 For everyone's convenience, we highly recommend that you follow a certain structure when submitting a pull request.
-We suggest to include the issue for which the pull request is resolving (for example, if your pull request fixes the issue number 320, then add `#320` to your pull request) to the title of your PR and also the rawgit link into the description of the pull request.
-This saves a lot of time for the person reading your pull request as he/she does not need to search and match the issues with the corresponding PR and is able to instantly see the changes pushed via the rawgit link.
+We suggest to include the issue for which the pull request is resolving (for example, if your pull request fixes the issue number 320, then add `#320` to your pull request) to the title of your PR and also the Raw.githack link into the description of the pull request.
+This saves a lot of time for the person reading your pull request as he/she does not need to search and match the issues with the corresponding PR and is able to instantly see the changes pushed via the Raw.githack link.

 ![Pull Request Check List](images/vi-pull-request-details.png)